Categories

 Media trainings

-Webinar: 100 Science-Based Tips for Effective Media Relations
+Webinar: 100 Science-Based Tips for Effective Media Interviews

 Media interviews have always shaped reputations.
 In 2026, they shape credibility at scale.
 Interviews are replayed, clipped, shared, and increasingly indexed by AI systems that treat media coverage as a signal of authority and trust.
 Yet most media training still relies on intuition, anecdote, or outdated best practices that were never designed for this environment.